Telephone & Internet

 Among other things, you will need to find, choose and install a telephone system, internet access and telephone service from a local carrier.
 For various providers and the plans they offer, along with their contact details see the Telecommunications & Internet page.

 The Cayman Islands benefits from some of the best Telecoms services in the world.
-There are four main providers, C&W Business, FLOW, C3, Digicel and Logic offering a varying range of services and delivery mechanisms.
+The main providers are C&W Business, FLOW, C3 Pure Fibre, Digicel and Logic, who all offer a varying range of services and delivery mechanisms.
 Two networks offer mobile phone service, FLOW and Digicel, both offering LTE data with speeds comparable to the US and Europe, and often faster.
 Signal quality and data speeds are generally very good across the three Islands, as the topography of the Cayman Islands affords few black spots.

 Fixed Line calling rates are competitive on the International market and the service quality is generally good.
 Mobile phone service providers in Cayman supply the iPhone, Samsung Galaxy, Blackberry and other smart phones.
 Always check the cross-carrier rates to help in choosing what’s best for your business.
 International mobile phone roaming, like anywhere in the world, can be very expensive, but some business plans offer discounted roaming plans for customers that travel often.

 As a startup business, whether small or large, you will be able to procure the usual services, such as Broadband up to 300Mbps, as well as fixed line telephony and more specialist Data services such as MPLS (depending on your location).
 Also, you may want to consider managed IT infrastructure and services being offered by some telecom operators, such as Cloud back up, business continuity, virtual data centres.
 Many of the choices will make setting up a business simple and easy.